-Norbert Schuch's research interests are at the interface between quantum information theory and quantum many-body physics.
+Norbert Schuch is a professor of mathematics and physics at the University of Vienna.
+His research interests are at the interface between quantum information theory and quantum many-body physics.
 On the one hand, he applies concepts from quantum information, and in particular entanglement theory, to study the physics of quantum many-body systems, both analytically and numerically.
-On the other hand, he studies the impact of quantum many-body phenomena on questions in quantum computation and quantum complexity theory.
+On the other hand, he studies the ramifications of quantum many-body problems on questions in quantum computation and quantum complexity theory.

 Quantum Algorithms, Complexity, and Fault Tolerance, Spring 2024, Visiting Scientist